MaxInvent

 5 min

-Stock sync every 15 minutes is the baseline.
-Every hour is not acceptable on Amazon UK — the race window is too wide.
-MaxInvent runs stock sync every 15 min by default and pushes deltas immediately on dispatch (event-driven, not poll-only).
+Stock sync every 15 minutes is a sensible baseline for many UK multi-channel sellers.
+Hourly sync creates a wider race window on fast-moving SKUs.
+MaxInvent runs stock sync every 15 min by default and can push deltas on dispatch as a backstop.

-• Poll-only (periodic push regardless of change) is safer than event-only (push only on change) because it recovers from missed events.
+• Poll-only (periodic push regardless of change) is often more resilient than event-only (push only on change) because it can recover from missed events.

-• Best practice is hybrid: event-driven immediate push + 15-min poll as a backstop.
+• A strong pattern is hybrid: event-driven push plus a scheduled poll as a backstop.

 Enable burst-sale protection on fast-movers